 This is a great pre-emptive move to make to ensure that the people you love the most are protected when you can no longer provide for them in the special ways they need you to, and it’s one of the biggest reasons to purchase a long-term care policy for a disabled adult.

 What Does Long-Term Care Insurance for Disabled Adults do?

-Long-term care insurance, as mentioned before, pays for care services such as nursing home stays, adult daycare, and various other services.
+Long-term care insurance, as mentioned before, pays for several different levels of care for people such as nursing home or other assisted living facility stays, adult day care, and various other medical services.

 Here’s a list of what services are available and how they may help disabled adults.

 If your disability requires a lot of skilled care and medical attention, less intensive long-term care services may not be enough.
 Instead, personal care services in an all-inclusive care nursing home might be crucial to ensure you receive all of the health care services you need in one place.

 Assisted living is very similar to nursing facility care, but it’s not as uptight and medically focused.
 Instead, it focuses on the more standard personal care needs and medical assistance of its residents such as ensuring you eat properly, take your medications, maintain good hygiene and get plenty of socialization time.
 This is preferable to a nursing home, but it is also a residential care facility.

 Imagine your parents have taken care of you your entire life, and they have suddenly passed away.
 Now, your sibling wants to help, but providing you with this non-custodial care means sacrificing their job, personal time, and various other parts of their personal lives, and they may not even know what they’re supposed to do to provide proper care.

 Long-term care insurance can resolve all of those issues with caretaker training and respite services.
 Caretaker training prepares your preferred caretaker to give family care to you in the comfort of your own home, and it makes them eligible for caretaker pay from your state government since they likely won’t be able to maintain a job while dedicating their time to you.